Do I Need a Divorce Lawyer for Mediation?

 What It’s Like to Have a Lawyer in Mediation

 A seasoned divorce lawyer has seen just about every scenario you can imagine.
 They know what is typical for a family court judge to order in a case, and they definitely know what a court would never agree to.
-So, if you go to mediation with a lawyer, you right off the bat are in better shape than you would have been by yourself.
+So, if you go to mediation with a lawyer, right off the bat you are in better shape than you would be if you went by yourself.

-Your lawyer is going to be able to tell you when concessions being offered are true concessions.
+Your lawyer is going to be able to tell you when the concessions being offered to you are actual concessions.
 Your attorney will know whether you’re requesting something the court is unlikely to do.

 We should note that while the mediator is a neutral third party, they do have a motive in the mediation, and that’s to work you and your spouse more towards a middle ground.
 Therefore, having a divorce lawyer for mediation – someone to advocate for you – helps quite a bit.